Get Involved in the Better Bus Project

-Better Bus Project Survey / Encuesta del Proyecto Better Bus - in English and Spanish, available until June 18 and has now closed.
+The Better Bus Project Survey / Encuesta del Proyecto Better Bus - in English and Spanish, was available until June 18 and has now closed.
 The survey helped the City pick our 10 miles of Bus Access Project corridors.
 Additional rounds of engagement and survey opportunities will come in Fall 2021!

 The Better Bus Project team is committed to equitable engagement.
 The Better Bus Project Public Engagement Plan (PEP) is guided by the Equitable Community Engagement Blueprint, adopted by the City of Durham in 2019.
 Engagement efforts will be early, continuous, a two-way exchange of ideas, and directly reflective of the community’s priorities and insights.

 - go to the community to seek out involvement,

 - collaborate with four Community Partners on outreach to hard-to reach populations,

 - be flexible and adjust engagement efforts to respond to the community, and

 - establish accountability groups, ensuring historically underrepresented groups are actively participating and help design the participation.